paleobiologycitationhelper/ghost-citations/vinther-2015/index.md

+# Citation Correction: Vinther (2015)

+> **Frequently searched citation:**
-# Citation Correction: Vinther, 2015.
-A guide to the field of reconstructing coloration in fossil animals. *Palaeontologia Electronica*, 18(1), Article 18.1.1.
+> "Vinther, J., 2015.
+A guide to the field of reconstructing coloration in fossil animals.
+Palaeontologia Electronica, 18(1), Article 18.1.1."

-## Referenced Citation (Not Real):
+## Incorrectly Cited Or Referenced:
 **Vinther, J. (2015).**
 *A guide to the field of reconstructing coloration in fossil animals.*
 *Palaeontologia Electronica*, 18(1), Article 18.1.1.

-## Note:
+## Notes:
 This citation does not correspond to any known publication in *Palaeontologia Electronica* or any other academic journal.
 Searches in academic databases yield no results for this citation.

 ## Likely Intended Citation: